Crunch-io/apidocs/source/includes/_feature-analyzing.md

 | 25|72.4|4.2|55.5|
 | 35|8.9|9.1|0.4|

 ...and produce a similar one for the "stddev" measure.
 You can think of multiple measures as producing "overlays" over the same dimensions.
-However, the actual output format (in JSON) is more compact in that the dimensions are not repeated; see Object Reference:Cube output for details.
+However, the actual output format (in JSON) is more compact in that the dimensions are not repeated; see ["Cube output"](#crunch-objects) in the Object Reference for details.

 ZCL expressions are composable.
 If you need, for example, to find the mean of a categorical variable's "numeric_value" attributes, cast the variable to the "numeric" type class before including it as the cube argument: